projectcaluma/ember-caluma/tests/dummy/app/templates/docs/queries.md

   setup() {
     this.workItemsQuery.fetch({
       filter: this.filter,
       order: this.order,
-        queryOptions: this.queryOptions
+      queryOptions: this.queryOptions,
     });
   }